Toronto City Opera

 Giuseppe Macina retired as Artistic Director at the end of the 2013 season, and Beatrice Carpino, assumed that position until the end of the 2016-2017 season.

 At that time the Board determined that a new approach was needed to revitalize TCO once again.
 TCO ended its relationship with the Toronto District Board of Education and became fully independent in its operations with new artistic leadership and a new performance model.
 Since then we have:

 Put in place a new professional artistic team : Jennifer Tung (Artistic Director) and Ivan Jovanovic (Music Director)

 paid, emerging, young professional soloists,

 Moved our fully staged performances to professional theatres which offer modern equipment to enhance our staging and a much better audience experience

-Our company is operated by our General Director, Richard Paradiso, supported by an energetic, fully volunteer board, who are committed to our success and excited by our bright future.
+Our company is supported by an energetic, fully volunteer board, who are committed to our success and excited by our bright future.

 Mark Wilson - President